matomo-org/plugin-MarketingCampaignsReporting/README.md

    This report viewer now also lists the new Campaign reports under "View Referrers by Campaign".
  * The content of Referrers> Campaign will be replaced with the new enhanced Campaigns reports.
  * The default Referrers Campaign widget and API are working as before.
- * The campaign reports are available in Piwik Mobile and can be sent as Scheduled reports (by email, as HTML or PDF).
+ * The campaign reports are available in Matomo Mobile and can be sent as Scheduled reports (by email, as HTML or PDF).
  * Segment editor: a new "Campaigns" category lists the five new segment for each campaign dimension (campaign name, campaign keyword, campaign source, campaign medium, campaign content).
  * Add Marketing campaign reports to your personalized Dashboard.
  * Access the Campaign Report data with the Marketing Campaigns Reporting API.
  * Will track up to 250 characters for each of the five Campaign dimension.
- * Get automatic [email and sms reports](https://piwik.org/docs/email-reports/) for your campaigns, or send them to your colleagues or customers.
+ * Get automatic [email and sms reports](https://matomo.org/docs/email-reports/) for your campaigns, or send them to your colleagues or customers.

 ### Reports for more than 1,000 campaigns

-In the Campaign reports by default Piwik will only archive the first 1000 rows (your 1000 most popular campaigns).
+In the Campaign reports by default Matomo will only archive the first 1000 rows (your 1000 most popular campaigns).
-To report on all your campaigns you can configure Piwik so it does not truncate your data.
+To report on all your campaigns you can configure Matomo so it does not truncate your data.
 For example to keep the top 10,000 campaigns edit your `config/config.ini.php` and add the following:

 ```